Just as when you are applying for a job or working for a

 Don't ask me to look over your paper before it's due and "be sure it's okay."
 Your mark

 will tell you if it's "okay."
+With the number of students

 Do not ask me to give you more marks